vasylenko/devdosvid.blog/cv/cv.md

 About
 --------------------
 I am an engineer and a team-lead.
-I am passionate about technologies and team management, have a broad engineering background, and love developing great people, great teams, and great products.
+I am passionate about technologies and team management, have a broad engineering background, and love developing great people, great teams, and great products.\
+Certified: AWS Solutions Architect Associate, Terraform Associate.

 Professional Experience
 --------------------
-July 2020 – Oct 2020
+July 2020 – ongoing (~ Oct 20)
 :   ### [Instructor](https://kharkiv.ithillel.ua/coaches/sergey-vasilenko) in Hillel IT School (contract)

-    Doing my best to teach engineers how to master DevOps approach, methodology and tools.
+    I am doing my best in teaching engineers how to master the DevOps approach, methodology, and tools.

 Mar 2017 – June 2020
 :   ### Teamlead – "ITCraft"